 Lincoln wanted to get away.
 He said, “Find me a dock on a lake somewhere up north where I can dangle my legs in the water and fish.”

-I like to impress Lincoln so I found him a lake – in fact, I found him 10,000, many of them with docks, and we headed north to Minnesota.
+I like to impress Lincoln so I found him a lake – in fact, I found him 10,000 of them, many of them with docks, and we headed to Minnesota.

-Lincoln and I first met in high school in 1974 at a time before laptops, cable television, cheap air fare, and sushi, at a time when small towns were thriving, when cool cars were made in Detroit, when working class guys could get a steady job, and a college education earned you a solid career, back before the bald eagle was an endangered species.
+Lincoln and I first met in high school in 1974 at a time before laptops, cable television, cheap air fare, and sushi, at a time when small towns were thriving, when cool cars were made in Detroit, when working class guys could get a steady job, and a college education earned you a solid career.

 In the Beginning